July 12 in History

 Turkish Empire (c.
 1299–1922)

-The Ottoman Empire, historically also known as the Turkish Empire, was a state that spanned much of Southeast Europe, West Asia, and North Africa from the 14th century to the early 20th century, centered in modern-day Turkey.
+The Ottoman Empire, historically also known as the Turkish Empire, was a state that spanned much of Southeast Europe, West Asia, and North Africa from the 14th century to the early 20th century, centred in modern-day Turkey.
 It also controlled parts of southeastern Central Europe between the early 16th and early 18th centuries.

 Read More